-Our Trust recognise that all staff may find dealing with safeguarding and child protection concerns very difficult and upsetting.
+Our school recognise that all staff may find dealing with safeguarding and child protection concerns very difficult and upsetting.
 It may trigger memories of their own difficult childhood, or be an experience they have had as an adult, or a member of their family, or close friendship group has experienced.

-The Trust hopes in such situations that the individual staff member would be able to talk to a member of the leadership team in school who can make enquiries into what support may be available for the individual member of staff.
+The school hopes in such situations that the individual staff member would be able to talk to a member of the senior leadership team in school who can make enquiries into what support may be available for the individual member of staff.

-There are many organisations within Cornwall who offer support services to individuals on a range of very sensitive issues eg domestic abuse, sexual abuse (current and historic) drug and alcohol misuse, mental health.
+There are many organisations within Cornwall who offer support services to individuals on a range of very sensitive issues e.g. Domestic Abuse, Sexual Abuse (current and historic) drug and alcohol misuse, mental health.
 More information can be accessed via MARU or the Early Help Hub.